Michael Dorn; one smart Klingon

 In and Out of Character

-photo above.
-Hence Michael Dorn could be sitting next to you at a sporting event,
+Michael Dorn could be sitting next to you at a sporting event, and you might

-Michael Dorn could become a pilot, could enjoy his life, and didn't have to wonder
+Michael Dorn was able to become a pilot, enjoy his life, and did not nor needs

 So many popular television characters grow enormous egos.
-They decide they are
+The actor[s] decide

-so important and significant to the rotation of the Earth that they determine reality.
+they are so important and significant to the rotation of the Earth that they

-As their egos explode they demand more money or have 'creative differences' with
+As the egos of these actors explode, they demand more money or have 'creative

-writers, or need to expand their repertoire and wind up has beens never having
+differences' with writers, producers, directors, or need to expand their repertoire

 This is because they don't seem to appreciate that outside of a narrow band